EvE6969/igbtoolbox/README.md

 The server side stack is very simple.
 Applications are served by Tornado using Python 3.
 MongoDB is used as default database.
 Python has been chosen as language as it's very versatile and easy to learn.
 Developers should be able to get started quickly without having to learn complex frameworks.

 Client side JavaScript code has also been designed with simplicity in mind.
-[React](http://reactjs.com/) and [FlightJS](http://flightjs.github.io/) is used to create JavaScript components which are decoupled and interact based on events.
+[React](http://reactjs.com/) and [FlightJS](http://flightjs.github.io/) is used to create JavaScript components which are decoupled and interact with each other based on events.
 You are however not stuck using these framworks and can in fact use any JavaScript framework you like, as generated events are just custom DOM events.

 [Bower](http://bower.io/) is used as package manager to include JavaScript dependencies.
 However, it's also used to include individual tools when setting up you own toolbox instance.
 To make this possible, each tool must adhere a certain convention on where certain JavaScript and Python files can be found.
 Read more on how to create custom modules [here](http://TODO).